AI-POWERED INFO EXTRACTION

-We use natural language processing and machine learning to extract valuable information from free text, images and sound.
+We use natural language processing, machine learning and LLMs to extract valuable information from free text, images and sound.

 What is information extraction?